Ruin9999/Ruin9999/README.md

 This is where I post projects that I am proud of!

 <h3>Currently I am...</h3>
-• Learning how to build a full stack website and applications using ReactJs ⚛ and electron.
+• Learning how to build a full stack website and applications using ReactJs ⚛ and electron. \n
 • Currently working on a website to play minecraft Java edition on any platform.

 <h3>Github Stats:</h3>